Migrate MySQL-Compatible Databases to TiDB Cloud Using Data Migration

 Limitations of existing data migration

-During existing data migration, if the table to be migrated already exists in the target database with duplicated keys, the duplicate keys will be replaced.
+During existing data migration, if the target database already contains the table to be migrated and there are duplicate keys, the rows with duplicate keys will be replaced.

 If your dataset size is smaller than 1 TiB, it is recommended that you use logical mode (the default mode).
 If your dataset size is larger than 1 TiB, or you want to migrate existing data faster, you can use physical mode.
 For more information, see Migrate existing data and incremental data.